Nizamuddin Shamzai: Biography

 Shamzai received his early education from his native town in Swat District.
 In the 1960s he migrated to Karachi to study at Jamia Darul Khair then he enrolled in Jamia Farooqia, Karachi.
 In the early 1990s, he got his Ph.D. degree from University of Sindh on Imam Bukhari's teachers.

 Shamzai spent about 20 years teaching in Jamia Farooqia and joined Jamia Uloom-ul-Islamia where he succeeded to become Shaykh al-Hadith in 1997.
 He had close relations with Bin Laden and Mullah Umar and was member of the clerical delegation which went to Afghanistan for a discussion about handing over of Bin Laden in September 2001.
 He was however, a spiritual advisor of Mullah Umar and had travelled globally to elicit Islamic support for Taliban.
 He was Chief Mufti of Jamia Uloom-ul-Islamia and wrote books on jihad and issued fatwa's in favor of the Taliban.

+Assassination

-Shamzai was shot dead on 31 March 2004 in Karachi.
+Shamzai was shot dead by assassins on 31 March 2004 in Karachi.
+His killing instigated the ransacked of the Jamshed Quarters police station, burning of about "20 vehicles, two bank branches and a petrol station", and shooting and injuring of six people.

+Some "15,000 paramilitary soldiers and police were deployed" in Karachi to prevent further violence, and specifically to protect Shia Muslims.

 His funeral prayer was led by Abdur Razzaq Iskander, and was attended by Akram Khan Durrani, former Chief Minister of Khyber Pakhtunkhwa, and Fazal-ur-Rehman, President of Jamiat Ulema-e-Islam (F).

 A September 2015 report from The Express Tribune says that alleged killer of Shamzai was arrested by Karachi police.

-Views
+Views and legacy

-Shamzai condemned the 9/11 attacks as he believed that such attacks take lives of innocent people.
-He convinced Mullah Umar to wage war against the United States of America and soon after 9/11, when the US invaded Afghanistan, he issued a fatwa permitting defensive jihad against US forces there.
+According to Farhan Zahid, Shamzai's ideological influence over jihadi organisations in Pakistan and Afghanistan is "unremitting".
+His ideology and thoughts" It "produced a number of terrorist and extremist organisations.
+Until his death he "issued fatwas, held messianic and anti-Semitic views, glorified Al-Qaeda and the Taliban".

+9/11, US, and jihad

+Immediately after the 9/11 attacks on the United States, Shamzai was quoted in an interview by the New York Times stating, "It is wrong to kill innocent people and it is also wrong to praise those who kill innocent people."